 - The MBMS client checks for errors and if necessary, the streamingServiceError() notification as defined in clause 6.3.3.12 is initiated.
 Specifically, if the MBMS client does not find a matching serviceId in its internal _service[] record, it responds with error code STREAMING_INVALID_SERVICE.
 Otherwise it may use the error code STREAMING_UNKNOWN_ERROR.
 An errorMsg may be provided in the errorMsg string.

-- the MBMS client stops providing the DASH resources at its DASH server, i.e. at the location announced in the MPD referenced by the _mpdURI.
+- the MBMS client stops providing the media resources at its Media server, i.e. at the location announced in the Manifest file referenced by the _manifestURI.

 - The MBMS client moves to REGISTERED state as defined in clause 6.3.2.4.

-When the MBMS client receives a stopStreamingService() request as defined in clause 6.3.3.9 that matches an active service, the MBMS client terminates the download of the resources of this download delivery session and no longer makes it available at the indicated resources in the MPD.
+When the MBMS client receives a stopStreamingService() request as defined in clause 6.3.3.9 that matches an active service, the MBMS client terminates the download of the resources of this download delivery session and no longer makes it available at the indicated resources in the Manifest file.
 The MBMS client transitions to REGISTERED state

 When the MBMS the internal parameter _serviceBroadcastAvailability transitions to BROADCAST_UNAVAILABLE, and no alternative delivery method is defined, or if the service is no longer available for other reasons (e.g. frequency conflict), then the service is stalled.
 In this case the MBMS client:

-- No longer makes available the resources in the announced locations by the _mpdURI and the references therein.
+- No longer makes available the resources in the announced locations by the _manifestURI and the references therein.

 - Sends a serviceStalled() notification as defined in clause 6.3.3.11, along with one of the following reasons: